 Strategic Alignment Grant

-Application Process Proposals that are aligned with any of the AUR strategic priorities are encouraged.
-Additionally, the AUR Research and Education Foundation has identified the following focus areas for the 2024 grant.
+Application Process Proposals that are aligned with any of the AAR strategic priorities are encouraged.
+Additionally, the AAR Research and Education Foundation has identified the following focus areas for the 2026 grant.

-Develop strategies to foster engagement and collaboration within affinity groups at AUR or with other societies outside AUR.
+- Develop strategies to foster engagement and strategic collaboration across AAR committees, within affinity groups at AAR, or with other societies outside AAR.

-Develop strategies to amplify virtual educational and mentorship opportunities for radiology educators and health service researchers.
+- Develop strategies to amplify educational and mentorship opportunities for academic radiologists, with preferential focus given to educator education and health services research.

-Develop strategies to support and shape the radiology training workforce.
+- Develop strategies to support and shape the future academic radiology training workforce.

 -